-Ciaran Kenny recently joined the LandPKS team as the lead programmer.
+Ciaran Kenny is the lead programmer for LandPKS.
 He has ten years experience architecting, developing and managing full life cycle of software and technology for a variety of web, mobile, e-commerce, middleware and database systems.
 Five years experience working with customers to define, scope and estimate projects, and providing training and consulting services to bring new clients up to speed.
 Proven background building and managing technical teams, and adaptable to a variety of technologies, industries, situations and audiences.
 He has a PhD in Numerical Modeling and BEng in Electrical Engineering.
 As the Director of Web Technology for Gaiam (2010-2016), he built an app development team that deployed two top ten Apps in the iTunes Health and Fitness category.

 Jason is the modeling lead for LandPKS.
 He is an Associate Professor in the Environmental Studies program at CU Boulder where he also directs the undergraduate program in Environmental Studies.
 His research area is in biogeochemistry with a focus on a diverse array of subjects ranging from studies of the carbon cycle to atmospheric mineral aerosols.
 Through all these areas, Neff’s primary interest is in how human activities influence the movement of nutrients and material through the Earth System and the impacts of changing biogeochemical cycles on both natural ecosystems and human society.
 He has served in a wide variety of roles at the University of Colorado and nationally and has authored over 80 scientific publications and a forthcoming introductory environmental science digital text titled ‘A Changing Planet: the Science of Sustainability’.
 Neff speaks frequently to the media and public on the topic of land use change and dust storms in the deserts of the western US and has served on advisory panels for a wide variety of organizations including the US DOE, NASA, NSF, NCEAS, and other international science agencies.
 Professor Neff received his BA in Biology from The University of Colorado at Boulder (1993) and a Ph.D. in Biology from Stanford University (1999).